Hostile Takeover

 Uzi had never been understood.
 But what kept her going was that thought that she could change that, fight hard enough to punch through that wall of ignorance, force the world to understand her.
 It was enough she never truly felt hopeless, never thought there was no reason to go on.
 But now… when someone had finally recognized you as nobody else had, then decided to kill you anyway… Really, had Uzi ever received a more fair verdict?

 There was a gap, a separation between the two of them.
-Events had conspired to bring them extraordinarily close – J had gotten to literally look inside Uzi’s internal database, and she had lived through J’s formative memory.
-They had fought and saved each other’s lives!
+Events had conspired to bring them extraordinarily close — J had gotten to literally look inside Uzi’s internal database, and Uzi had lived through J’s formative memory.
+When Uzi’s mind wandered, she brushed against glimpse-vague recollection of a shared inscape that slipped away like a dream — weird core feedback stuff.

 And yet, even this close… it wasn’t enough, was it?
 Uzi felt like she was reaching out toward J, her fingers almost able to touch her, grab her, hug her, hold tight.
 But she couldn’t.
 Hands closed around empty air.
 There was a line — Uzi was a worker drone, and J’s mission was to murder worker drones.
 All of this connection… it was nothing, or so pathetically little it couldn’t get through to her.